-Trump Plans To Evict Undocumented Immigrants From Their Homes & That Could Uproot 55,000 Kids
+Trump's Plan To Evict Undocumented Immigrants Could Leave 55,000 Kids Without A Home

 Through a new Department of Housing and Urban Development proposal, President Trump plans to evict undocumented immigrants from public housing — and, in doing so, 55,000 children could end up without homes.
 The new rule was published Friday in the federal register, and an internal analysis conducted by HUD obtained by the Washington Post found that it would result in tens of thousands of kids with legal immigration status being evicted from their homes.